royneary/mod_push/README.md

 ###pubsub configuration
 An XEP-0357 app server requires a pubsub service where XMPP servers can publish notifications.
-The pubsub service needs a dedicated host with a virtual nodetree and the 'push' plugin:
+The pubsub service needs a dedicated hostname.
+If the internal app server shall be used, that is mod_push's option `backends` is not an empty list `[]`, mod_pubsub must be configured to fulfill the requirements of XEP-0357.
+The `push` plugin delivered by mod_push takes care of that.
+For the internal app server `nodetree: "virtual" must be set.` The `push` plugin can also be used to provide a pubsub service for external app server, such as [Oshiya](https://github.com/royneary/oshiya).
+In that case `nodetree = "tree"` must be set.
 ```yaml
 mod_pubsub:
   host : "push.example.net"